bayfrontmedia/bones/docs/services/filters.md

 Since the service container is used to instantiate the filter subscribers, you can type-hint any dependencies in its constructor, and the container will use dependency injection to resolve them for you.

-How filters are loaded depends on the [app config settings](../usage/config.md#filters).

 ## Methods

 - [getSubscriptions](#getsubscriptions)